okta/okta.github.io/_source/_posts/2017-04-26-bootiful-development-with-spring-boot-and-angular.md

 ng new client
 ```

 This will create a new `client` directory and run `npm install` to install all the necessary dependencies.
 To verify everything works, cd into the `client` directory and run `ng e2e`.
-If everything works, you should see output like the following in your terminal.
+If everything works, you should see output like the following in your terminal:

 ```bash
 [10:30:59] I/launcher - Running 1 instances of WebDriver